preeve9534/pdjr-skplugin-devantech/README.md

 basis in the _Connected modules_ section.
 Required.
 Defaults on installation to [ 'alert', 'alarm', 'emergency' ].

+_Relay module switch path_ specifies the path where relay module channel state and meta keys will be created and updated.
+The supplied value must be relative to the server's 'vessels.self.' path and should include the tokens '{m}' and '{c}' as placeholders which will be substituted by module id and channel id values for each connected module.
+The default conforms to normal Signal K conventions.
+Required.
+Defaults on installation to 'electrical.switches.{m}.{c}'.

 _Polling interval_ specifies the interval in milliseconds at which the plugin should interrogate the state of attached relay modules.